The Louisa Fennell Walking Trail

 However, Louisa’s life was not without its difficulties.
 Chief among them was that, even though she was a respected watercolourist, she was still not allowed to mix in elite art circles because she was a woman.
 For more historical information based on research by Helga Fox, Nicky Harley and our wider research team, take a look at our broadsheets below.

-We have also created an audio drama pinpointing a few key moments in Louisa’s life.
-This drama uses researchers to imagine some of the important relationships in Louisa’s life.
+We have also created an audio drama pinpointing a few moments in Louisa’s life.
+This drama departs from our research while trying to stay true to what we know in order to imagine some of the important relationships in Louisa’s life.